 4-Stage Guide to EHC Pathway [156KB]

-Plymouth Parent Partnership is a support service for all parents and carers in the Plymouth area.
+Plymouth Information, Advice and Support for SEND (PIAS) is a support service for all parents and carers in the Plymouth area.
 They can provide you with impartial and confidential information and support.

 The government has published a code of practice for organisations who work with and support children and young people with special educational needs and disabilities.

 The 0 to 25 SEND Statutory Assessment Team coordinate the statutory support for children and young people with special educational needs (SEN).